 Today’s tornado probabilities

 The probability of a tornado within 25 miles of a point.
 If a hatched area is included in the image, which is only done with probabilities of 10 percent or higher, strong tornadoes are more of a concern than normal.
+The following tornado probabilities correspond to each SPC storm risk category.

 Current outlook areas, radar, and convective watches